ushela/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that creates a directory

 #chgrp .....
 script that changes the group owner

+#chown ......
+script that changes group owner for all files and directories